-Barodontalgia is a term used to describe pain brought about by changes in barometric pressure, typically experienced during a flight.
+Barodontalgia refers to tooth pain or discomfort caused by changes in air pressure, typically experienced during a flight.
 The toothache is caused by the effect of the pressure change on an existing dental condition such as dental decay, a dental cyst, an abscess, or recent dental treatment including fillings.
 These pressure changes can affect the air pockets within teeth, leading to pain or sensitivity.
 Proper dental care and preventive measures are important for individuals prone to this condition.
 Research carried out in Israel listed faulty restorations, dental decay, dead pulp tissue and infection around the root as the most likely causes of barodontalgia.

 Air pressure and the human body